 A few things we loved - all of the faucets, including the shower, have filters, so we could fill up our water bottles for the day from there versus buying plastic bottles throughout the week.
 We could take showers/brush our teeth without worrying about contamination.
 The Wi-Fi connection was solid.

 The hostess was incredibly knowledgable and kind.
 Even though she was on vacation, she booked our shuttle to Guatemala City for us, had a detailed breakdown of boat taxi rates/routes and was incredibly responsive.

 The casita is also centrally located.
 The docks are a two minute walk from the entrance (there’s only one sidewalk, so you can’t miss it).

 Posada Jaibalito (Han’s Place) — Open from 8 AM to 8 PM and a short walk from the docks, we ate here the most while staying in Jaibalito.
 Super affordable and the menu features various dishes from around the globe prepared by local women who are employed there.
 It isn’t a fancy joint and also doubles as a hostel.

 What we loved most was the atmosphere - it was a nice place to get a filling meal, a couple of beers and a little chat with fellow travelers.
-If you’re uncomfortable with the idea of dogs, chickens and ducks roaming around where you eat, you might not like it.

 El Indigo - A lovely and new little bar owned and operated by a friendly expat and steps from the main dock.
 We enjoyed a drink or three every night while watching the sun set over the lake.
 We learned to order straight alcohol versus a cocktail because they don’t make the drinks very strong, which we didn’t mind.
 As with everything in Guatemala, the prices can’t be beat.